bucanero/pkgi-ps3/README.md

 # Setup instructions

-You need to create a `pkgi.txt` file in `/dev_hdd0/game/NP00PKGI3/USRDIR` that contains the items available for installation.
+You need to create a [`pkgi.txt`](#sample-db-file) file in `/dev_hdd0/game/NP00PKGI3/USRDIR` that contains the items available for installation.
 The text database format is user customizable.
-Check [this section](#user-defined-db-format) to learn how to define your own custom db format.
+Check [this section](#user-defined-db-format) to learn how to define your own custom DB format.

 ## Multiple databases